yousefelassal/quote-cron/README.md

 > Never put off till tomorrow what you can do today.

 > Always be yourself, express yourself, have faith in yourself, do not go out and look for a successful personality and duplicate it.

+> Write your plans in pencil and give God the eraser.